What is perimenopause?

 Menopause

-The average age for menopause is 51 years.
-In some exceptional cases, menopause can occur as early as the 30s or earlier, termed early menopause or premature ovarian insufficiency.
+The average age of menopause is 51.
+In some cases, however, it can occur as early as your 30s or even earlier — this is known as early menopause or premature ovarian insufficiency (POI).

 A hysterectomy or surgical removal of the ovaries also leads to immediate menopause, regardless of age.

 Menopause is a natural part of life.
-It is a transition affecting women, as well as some transgender and non-binary individuals – half the world’s population experiences it.
+It’s a transition that affects women, as well as some trans and non-binary individuals — half the world’s population goes through it.

 84%